oxayavongsa/aai-540-mlops-final-group-4/README.md

 # 🫀 Aorta Guard: Cardiovascular Disease Detection Pipeline

-This repository contains the complete machine learning pipeline for detecting cardiovascular disease using clinical and lifestyle indicators.
+This repository contains the machine learning pipeline for detecting cardiovascular disease using clinical and lifestyle indicators.
 Developed as part of the AAI-540 MLOps course, the project includes data ingestion, cleaning, feature engineering, model training, batch inference, feature store setup, and SageMaker + CloudWatch monitoring.

 ---